ipspace/netlab/docs/labs/libvirt.md

 Vagrant relies on *boxes* (prepackaged VM images), and while it's possible to download some network device images from Vagrant Cloud, you'll have to build most of the boxes you'd want to use in your lab.

-The Vagrant boxes should have the following names:
+You have to use the following box names when installing,  building, or mutating the Vagrant boxes:

 | Virtual network device | Vagrant box name            |
 | ---------------------- | --------------------------- |